 Hesaraghatta grasslands-Escape from congested Bangalore city for a quick refreshing head out.
-Make it a solo, couple or a group road trip to Hesaraghatta grasslands.Respect the local culture & mother nature.
+Make it a solo, couple, or a group road trip to Hesaraghatta.
+I urge you to respect the local culture & mother nature.

 What would you do when you get an unexpected long weekend in the form of Friday being a holiday?
-Sleep, movie or head out?
+Sleep, movie, or head out?
 Obviously, for me, it was the later one.
-Bangalore, is becoming dense, concrete and congested city day by day, however, if you go beyond 60 Km from city limit, there’s ample places to visit near Bangalore for a day trip.
+Bangalore, is becoming dense, concrete, and congested city day by day, however, if you go beyond 60 Km from city limit, there are ample places to visit near Bangalore for a day trip.

-You can take solo, couple or group day trip in around Bangalore within the radius of 50- 150 Km.
-The best part of these tourist places near Bangalore is that they are still somewhat less crowded, green and gives you a much-needed detox from city’s full life.
+You can take a solo, couple, or a group day trip around Bangalore within a radius of 50- 150 Km.
+The best part of these tourist places near Bangalore is that they are still somewhat less crowded, green and gives you a much-needed detox from the city’s full life.